simul/simul.github.io/sequencer.md

 <tr>
 <td>Find Constellation</td><td>Find a star constellation at given coordinates. </td></tr>
 </table>
-See the public attributes of \link simul::sky::SkyKeyframer SkyKeyframer\endlink for a full description of all the sky layer properties.
+See the public attributes of [simul::sky::SkyKeyframer](/ref/simul/sky/skykeyframer) for a full description of all the sky layer properties.

 <h3>Sky Keyframe Properties</h3>
 Sky keyframe properties allow you to change particular elements of one or more keyframes at a time.
 The sky keyframe properties accessible in the sequencer are: